-If you need someone to look over your résumé or help you get one started, come to the COB Internship Program office, BUS 324, and we will be happy to give you a hand, even if you don't have an internship in progress.
-No appointment is necessary, just stop by.
+If you need someone to look over your résumé or help you get one started, visit the Center for Leadership, Activities and Career Services (CLACS), located in the University Center.
+For additional assistance, you may also make an appointment with Paul Kwant in the COB Internship Program office, BUS 324.
+He will be happy to give you a hand, even if you don’t have an internship in progress.

 There are SEVERAL reasons why you need to get an internship.
 I’m sure you’ve heard of at least a few before (networking, good pay, experience, etc…), so I’ll stick to the one that I feel is the most important from the perspective of a recruiter.
 Finding a company that will consider an entry-level candidate, aka… you, is hard.
 Finding a company that will consider an entry-level candidate, aka… you, again, without any relevant work experience is EXTREMELY hard.
 In a comparison between two candidates with the same degree, the one with more relevant experience is far more likely to get the interview; it’s as simple as that.
 You need the internship(s) so you have a fighting chance.

 When should I start looking for an internship?

 You should start looking for an internship as soon as you start thinking about an internship.
 In fact many companies start the application/recruiting process for interns as early as October for the following summer.
 For example, some internships with the Federal Government have an application deadline of mid October.